top of page

 Why now?
 It’s simple: the law is on the books, and we can’t keep going into Election Day 200,000 votes down — and expect to make it up within 13 hours.
 An important statistic: we’ve had 11 statewide elections in the last 23 years that have been decided by 30,000 votes or less.
 Over the years, and certainly more so since the pandemic, people of all political stripes have adjusted toward voting early – and we need to have an effective, safe, and secure EV program to increase our numbers and win.

 Even the Democrats have taken notice of RPW's growing effort.
 They know that when Republicans not only vote on Election Day, but maximize our early vote, the math doesn’t come out in their favor.
-Just last month, the state Democratic Chairman said “for a number of elections we’ve had this unusual advantage where the Republican Party was intentionally leaving tools on the table…Republicans are getting their act together.”
+The state Democratic Chairman said, “for a number of elections we’ve had this unusual advantage where the Republican Party was intentionally leaving tools on the table…Republicans are getting their act together.”

 It’s a comprehensive effort: persuasion on the front end, voter registration, pushing early vote, “ballot chase,” — our efforts will include multiple methods including doors, email, calls, texts, social media digital efforts, among them — to maximize turnout.